Brian Gimmillaro: Honors and personal life

-While with Long Beach State, Gimmillaro was a nine time women's volleyball Coach of the Year for the Big West Conference between 1991 to 2014.
+While with Long Beach State, Gimmillaro was a nine time women's volleyball Coach of the Year for the Big West Conference between 1991 and 2014.
 In 1998, Gimmillaro was named Coach of the Year for Division I schools by the American Volleyball Coaches Association.
 Gimmillaro was named National Coach of the Year for USA Volleyball in 1999.
 In 2003, USA Volleyball gave Gimmillaro the Donald S. Shondell All-Time Great Coach award.

 Gimmillaro joined the AVCA Hall of Fame in 2008.
 In 2016, he was given a Distinguished Alumni award from Long Beach State.
 He was inducted into the Southern California Indoor Volleyball Hall of Fame in 2018.
 In 2022, the Brian Gimmillaro Locker Room was created by Long Beach State.
 Outside of his career, Gimmillaro has two children.